© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fishponds at Esp Hill is a scheduled monument protected by Cadw under reference DE224.
 View the official record →

-Fishponds at Esp Hill is a medieval fishpond system located in Denbighshire, Wales.
+Fishponds at Esp Hill is a medieval fishpond located in Denbighshire, Wales, serving as evidence of the region's medieval agricultural economy and water management practices.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE224.

 Fishponds at Esp Hill dates from the medieval period, and is classified as a fishpond.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fishponds at Esp Hill is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE224.